Texas Porch

 PIP and MedPay (medical add-ons)

 Both pay your and your passengers' medical bills no matter who caused the wreck.
-Personal Injury Protection (PIP) also covers lost wages and other costs; MedPay is medical-only.
+Personal Injury Protection (PIP) also covers lost wages and other costs.
+MedPay is medical-only.
 Every Texas policy includes PIP unless you turn it down in writing.
 Neither one makes Texas a no-fault state.

 Collision and comprehensive

 These cover your own car.
-Collision pays to repair or replace it after a wreck; comprehensive pays for theft, fire, flood, hail, vandalism, or hitting an animal.
-Both are optional under Texas law, but a lender or leasing company will require them while your car is financed or leased.
+Collision pays to repair or replace it after a wreck.
+Comprehensive pays for theft, fire, flood, hail, vandalism, or hitting an animal.
+Both are optional under Texas law.
+But a lender or leasing company will require them while your car is financed or leased.

 Proof and TexasSure